Connect with us

 • How you felt before and after

-Over time, patterns will start to appear.
-You might notice that stress, boredom, or certain situations trigger your eating habits.
+Over time, certain patterns will begin to emerge.
+You may observe that stress, boredom or specific situations activate your eating habits.

 Ask Yourself Simple Questions